BugVogel/huggycontacts/readme.md

 - [React Native Vector Icons](https://github.com/oblador/react-native-vector-icons) :hammer:
   - This library is used to make acess for available icons and to get icons access in the project through a specific component
 - [Async Storage ](https://react-native-async-storage.github.io/async-storage/docs/install/) :handbag:
   - With AsyncStorage you can put some data in local cache storage of the device.
-It's a kind of asynchronous local database, and is used for persist login in this procject
+It's a kind of asynchronous local database, and is used for persist login in this project

 <br />